 Your brochure request has been submitted to Airsweb successfully.
 Click the link below to download your Airsweb brochure directly to your device.Begin Download...

 Events and particularly music events require much planning and thought beforehand.
 In most cases it is recommended that a team is put in place to take control of this planning process.
 The risks must be considered and solutions put in place.
 Paying extra attention to laws and legislations can ensure you are providing a safe environment for both workers and audiences alike.
-This includes The Health and Safety at Work Act 1974 and the Noise at Work Regulations 2005.
-Here at Airsweb we are constantly striving to create software that makes assessing risks and finding health and safety solutions easier and more effective.
+This includes The Health and Safety at Work Act 1974 and The Noise at Work Regulations 2005.

 We understand that every event and business is unique and that advice must be sought from other sources including the local authorities and emergency services.
 Below are just a few areas to think about when planning a music event.